Peace in Bethel Ministry

 God knows the hearts of people; He draws near to those with pure hearts who call upon Him in truth (see Psalm 66:18; Psalms 145:19).
 God delights in fulfilling the desires of all who fear Him.
 Psalm 37:4 promises that those who seek God wholeheartedly and take pleasure in Him will see their godly and pleasant desires fulfilled.

 Every believer yearns for their prayers to be answered.
 It’s crucial to understand that prayers are not answered simply because you pray; moreover, God does not answer every prayer.
-For instance, prayers lacking faith or sincerity fall on deaf ears.
+For instance, prayers lacking faith, sincerity, or the guidance of the Holy Spirit fall on deaf ears.
 Anyone who stands as an enemy of God cannot access Him or expect to receive answers to their prayers.
 To receive answers, you must meet certain conditions and adhere to specific guidelines.
 I am confident that if you follow these guidelines and embrace these basic keys with faithfulness, you will receive answers to your prayers.

 Spiritual Key No.1: Receive a New Birth and be led by the Spirit